In this post I’ll show you how to use the Astra WordPress theme and Gutenberg block editor to build your website using Starter Templates.

 But rest assured that if you are working on an existing site, a copy of your current customizer settings will get backed up to “wp-content/astra-sites” in case you need to restore it.

-And finally, Import Widgets will bring in all the remaining pieces your website needs to look like the starter site.
+Import Widgets will bring in the pieces your website needs to look like the starter site you have chosen.

 Time to Import Your Starter Site!